-Abbreviations: HFA = hydrofluoroalkane
+Abbreviation: HFA = hydrofluoroalkane

-†Formoterol was previously available as a dry powder inhaler (Foradil Aerolizer), however, this formulation is no longer marketed.
+- † No A-rated generics are approved by the FDA for Xopenex-HFA; however, a generic product is available for this product. - ‡ Formoterol was previously available as a dry powder inhaler (Foradil Aerolizer); however, this formulation is no longer marketed.

-(Drugs @FDA 2018, Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations 2018)
+(Drugs@FDA 2021, Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations 2021)